 The second condition is supposed to be read as distinct from acting against the consent of an agent.
 The agent may neither consent nor not consent.
 He may, for example, be unaware of what is being done to him.
 There is also the distinct issue of whether one acts not knowing about the consent of the person in question.
-Suppose the person in fact consents but this is not known to the paternaliser.
+Perhaps the person in fact consents but this is not known to the paternaliser.

 The third condition also can be complicated.
 There may be more than one reason for interfering with Y. In addition to concern for the welfare of Y there may be concern for how Y’s actions may affect third-parties.
 Is the “just for” condition too strong?
 Or what about the case where a legislature passes a legal rule for paternalistic reasons but there are sufficient non-paternalistic reasons to justify passage of the rule?

-If, in order to decide on any of the above issues, one must decide a normative issue, e.g. does someone have a right to some information, then the concept is not purely descriptive.
+If, in order to decide on any of the above issues, one must decide a normative issue, e.g., does someone have a right to some information, then the concept is not purely descriptive.
 Ultimately the question of how to refine the conditions, and what conditions to use, is a matter for philosophical judgment.
 The term “paternalism” as used in ordinary contexts may be too amorphous for thinking about particular normative issues.
 One should decide upon an analysis based on a hypothesis of what will be most useful for thinking about a particular range of problems.
 One might adopt one analysis in the context of doctors and patients and another in the context of whether the state should ban unhealthy foods.

 Given some particular analysis of paternalism there will be various normative views about when paternalism is justified.
 The following terminology is useful.

-Hard vs. soft paternalism
+2.1 Hard vs. soft paternalism

 Soft paternalism is the view that the only conditions under which state paternalism is justified is when it is necessary to determine whether the person being interfered with is acting voluntarily and knowledgeably.
 To use Mill’s famous example of the person about to walk across a damaged bridge, if we could not communicate the danger (he speaks only Japanese) a soft paternalist would justify forcibly preventing him from crossing the bridge in order to determine whether he knows about its condition.
 If he knows, and wants to, say, commit suicide he must be allowed to proceed.
 A hard paternalist says that, at least sometimes, it may be permissible to prevent him from crossing the bridge even if he knows of its condition.
 We are entitled to prevent voluntary suicide.

-Broad vs. narrow paternalism
+2.2 Broad vs. narrow paternalism

-A narrow paternalist is only concerned with the question of state coercion, i.e. the use of legal coercion.
+A narrow paternalist is only concerned with the question of state coercion, i.e., the use of legal coercion.
 A broad paternalist is concerned with any paternalistic action: state, institutional (hospital policy), or individual.

-Weak vs. strong paternalism
+2.3 Weak vs. strong paternalism

-Pure vs. impure paternalism
+2.4 Pure vs. impure paternalism

 Suppose we prevent persons from manufacturing cigarettes because we believe they are harmful to consumers.
 The group we are trying to protect is the group of consumers not manufacturers (who may not be smokers at all).
 Our reason for interfering with the manufacturer is that he is causing harm to others.
 Nevertheless the basic justification is paternalist because the consumer consents (assuming the relevant information is available to him) to the harm.
 It is not like the case where we prevent manufacturers from polluting the air.
-In pure paternalism the class being protected is identical with the class being interfered with, e.g. preventing swimmers from swimming when lifeguards are not present.
+In pure paternalism the class being protected is identical with the class being interfered with, e.g., preventing swimmers from swimming when lifeguards are not present.
 In the case of impure paternalism the class of persons interfered with is larger than the class being protected.

-Moral vs. welfare paternalism
+2.5 Moral vs. welfare paternalism

 The usual justification for paternalism refers to the interests of the person being interfered with.
 These interests are defined in terms of the things that make a person’s life go better; in particular their physical and psychological condition.
 It is things like death or misery or painful emotional states which are in question.
 Sometimes, however, advocates of state intervention seek to protect the moral welfare of the person.
 So, for example, it may be argued that prostitutes are better off being prevented from plying their trade even if they make a decent living and their health is protected against disease.
 They are better off because it is morally corrupting to sell one’s sexual services.
 The interference is justified, therefore, to promote the moral well-being of the person.
 This then can be called moral paternalism.
 Still another distinction within moral paternalism is between interferences to improve a person’s moral character, and hence her well-being, and interferences to make someone a better person—even if her life does not go better for her as a result.

 Finally, it is important to distinguish paternalism, whether welfare or moral, from other ideas used to justify interference with persons; even cases where the interference is not justified in terms of protecting or promoting the interests of others.
-In particular moral paternalism should be distinguished from legal moralism, i.e. the idea that certain ways of acting are morally wrong or degrading and may be prohibited.
+In particular moral paternalism should be distinguished from legal moralism, i.e., the idea that certain ways of acting are morally wrong or degrading and may be prohibited.
 So, for example, the barroom “sport” of dwarf tossing (where dwarfs who are paid, and are protected with helmets, etc. participate in contests to see who can throw them furthest) might be thought to be legitimately prohibited.
-Not because the dwarf is injured in any way, not because the dwarf corrupts himself by agreeing to participate in such activities, but simply because the activity is morally degrading and wrong.
+Not because the dwarf is injured in any way, not because the dwarf corrupts himself by agreeing to participate in such activities, but simply because the activity is wrong.